Rsantct/pe.audio.sys/pe.audio.sys/doc/000_NEWS.md

 - A macro template to playing an akamaized m3u8 stream througby MPD (some internet radios as RTVE)
 - Audio format and bitrate info in control web

+## Nov 2024, version 1.0l
+- CD playback leaves Mplayer and runs with MPD
+- New Brutefir peaks monitor plugin and web page